Rustixir/durableMap/README.md

 # Why need to DurableMap ??

-it is a concurrent hashMap using NonBlocking wal engine for persist to disk, it avoid any loss data
+it is a concurrent hashMap using NonBlocking wal engine for persist to disk it avoid any loss data